Free temporary Belgium phone number to receive SMS online (+32)

 Where a shared number usually worksTested

-Smaller sites and local Belgian platforms tend to accept a shared line without a fuss.
+Smaller sites and local Belgian platforms tend to accept a shared number without a fuss.
 If a service only wants to check that you are a real person once, the free option is often enough.

-Sites that often accept a free line
+Sites that often accept a free number

 These local Belgian platforms usually let a public number through for a one time check: